A clay lantern, or diya, is used to celebrate

 the triumph of light over darkness.

 When is Diwali this year?
-Diwali is celebrated 20 days after Dussera, on Amavasya, the 15th day of the Hindu month of Ashwin.
-On the Western calendar that is Wednesday, November 7, 2018 continuing for five days until Sunday, November 11, 2018.
+Diwali is celebrated on the 15th day of the Hindu month of Ashwin.
+On the Western calendar this year that is Thursday, November 4, 2021.

-Diwali or Deepavali is often called the Festival of Lights, because the name translates as row of lights celebrating the triumph of good over evil and light over darkness.
+Diwali or Deepavali is often called the Festival of Lights because the name translates as row of lights celebrating the triumph of good over evil and light over darkness.
 What better reason for a celebration?!

 The holiday focuses on lights and lamps, particularly traditional diyas, but modern celebrations also feature the glow of fireworks as well.
 Especially in urban areas, entire neighborhoods are often ablaze in festive street decorations that light up the night.